connery-io/gmail/README.md

 The `./actions/` folder contains all the actions this connector defines.
 Every action is represented by a separate file with the action definition and implementation.

+The `./dist/connector.js` file is the compiled version of the connector with all the dependencies.
+Connery runner uses this file to run the connector.

 ## Connery

 This repository is a [Connery](https://connery.io) connector.